hbctraining/scRNA-seq_online/lessons/postQC_workflow.md

-# Single-cell RNA-seq clustering analysis
+# Single-cell RNA-seq Post-QC Workflow

 Now that we have our high quality cells, we can move forward with the workflow.
-Ultimately, we want to cluster cells and identify different potential celltypes however there are a few steps to walk-through before we get there.
-The green boxes in our workflow schematic below correspond to the steps taken post-QC and together consistute the clustering workflow.
+Ultimately, we want to cluster cells and identify different potential celltypes however there are a few steps to walk-through before we get there. **The green boxes in our workflow schematic below correspond to the steps taken post-QC and together consistute the clustering workflow.**

 <img src="../img/sc_workflow_integration.png" width="800">